ManojSuyal/kubernetes-experience/README.md

-# kubernetes-experience
+# kubernetes-experience\

 1.)
 Create a PersistentVolume mysql-pv, its capacity should be 250Mi, set other parameters as per your preference.

 2.)
 Create a PersistentVolumeClaim to request this PersistentVolume storage.
 Name it as mysql-pv-claim and request a 250Mi of storage.
-Set other parameters as per your preference.
+Set other parameter as per your preference.
 3.)
 Create a deployment named mysql-deployment, use any mysql image as per your preference.
 Mount the PersistentVolume at mount path /var/lib/mysql.

 4.)
 Create a NodePort type service named mysql and set nodePort to 30007.

 5.)
 Create a secret named mysql-root-pass having a key pair value, where key is password and its value is YUIidhb667, create another secret named mysql-user-pass having some key pair values, where frist key is username and its value is kodekloud_top, second key is password and value is B4zNgHA7Ya, create one more secret named mysql-db-url, key name is database and value is kodekloud_db8

 6.)
 Define some Environment variables within the container: